Bob Anderson (darts player)

 Robert Charles Anderson (born 7 November 1947) is an English former professional darts player who competed in British Darts Organisation and Professional Darts Corporation events.
 He won the 1988 BDO World Darts Championship.
 Nicknamed the Limestone Cowboy, he was ranked world number one for over three years in the late 1980s.

 Before darts

 Anderson threw his first darts maximum (180) at the age of just seven, with brass darts with feather flights.
-He became a champion athlete during his teenage years, and was selected as a javelin thrower for the British Olympic team of 1968, however, broke his arm before the team left for Mexico, an injury which ended his javelin-throwing career.
+He became a champion athlete during his teenage years, and was selected as a javelin thrower for the British Olympic team of 1968; however, he broke his arm before the team left for Mexico, an injury which ended his javelin-throwing career.
 He then turned his attention to football – playing to a moderately high standard for Lincoln United, Guildford City, Woking and Farnborough Town.
 During this time, he had continued to play darts socially and decided to take up the game more seriously when his injury jinx struck again – this time a broken leg in 1970 ended his football career.